Protocols and materials

 • care during pregnancy and childbirth

-The position statement on the prevention of FGM of the Youth Health Care (YHC) system offers tools for physicians and nurses in the YHC for discussing the subject of girl circumcision with parents (and children) who originate from high-risk countries.
-It is based on the normal contact moments that are prescribed in the basic tasks list of the YHC.
+The position statement on the prevention of FGM of the Jeugdgezondheidszorg (JGZ), the organisation for Youth Health Care, offers tools for physicians and nurses in the JGZ for discussing the subject of FGM with parents (and children) who originate from high-risk countries.
+It is based on the regular contact moments that are prescribed in the basic tasks list of the JGZ.
 This position was developed in partnership with Pharos by the Centre for Youth Health of RIVM.

-The purpose of the position statement is to support the YHC professionals in the prevention and detection of FGM or its consequences.
-The target group is working with children/youth aged 0-19 in the YHC sector.
+The purpose of the position statement is to support the JGZ professionals in the prevention and detection of FGM or its consequences.
+The professionals are working with children/youth aged 0-19.